mainsail-org/hugo-speed-tests/README.md

 # README

 [Hugo](https://gohugo.io/) is an open source static site generator implemented in golang.
-It is what I use for paulromer.net.
-Hugo's site brags about it being "The world’s fastest framework for building websites".
-It is implemented in golang and takes advantage of parallel processing.
+According to Hugo's website, it is the world's fastest framework for building sites.

-This repo has scripts for running stress tests on hugo and capturing the test results in csv format.
+This repo has scripts for benchmarking how fast hugo really is.
+The test results are generated as csv.

-The goal is to:
+The main goals are to:
-- measure how fast hugo really is, compare it to other site generators, compare the different versions within hugo.
+- measure how fast hugo really is, compare it to other site generators,
+- compare the different versions within hugo, to see if changes over time are slowing it down,
+- measure the efficiency of optimizing a theme and tweaking build parameters.

-- measure the impact of that speed on saving in CO2 emissions (applicable for really large scale projects like building all of github pages by using hugo instead of jekyll).
+A fun side goal is to measure the impact of that speed on savings in CO2 emissions.
+This is applicable for really large scale projects like building all of github pages by using hugo instead of jekyll.

-- explore the efficiency of optimizing a theme and tweaking build parameters.
+**Operating system:**
 The scripts will not work on Windows.
 They were tested on macOS (bash and zsh) and Ubuntu.

 # What's in this directory?